Volunteer in NYC: How to Give Back Across Manhattan, Brooklyn, and Queens

 Carter Burden Network – Lenox Hill

-Another excellent resource for New York City volunteering as a family, the Carter Burden Network offers a variety of services to seniors and their families, including grocery shopping, computer training, and more.
-The organization accepts both adult and youth volunteers.
+Another great resource for family volunteer opportunities in New York City is the Carter Burden Network.
+This organization provides a wide range of services to seniors and their families, such as grocery shopping, special events, computer training, and more.
+The organization welcomes both adult and youth volunteers.

 City Harvest – Borough Park